lemrey/sdk-nrf/samples/nrf9160/lwm2m_carrier/sample_description.rst

 .. table-from-sample-yaml::

-The sample is configured to compile and run as a non-secure application on nRF91's Cortex-M33.
-Therefore, it automatically includes the :ref:`secure_partition_manager` that prepares the required peripherals to be available for the application.
+.. include:: /includes/tfm.txt

 Overview
 ********

 LwM2M is an application layer protocol based on CoAP over UDP.
-It is designed to expose various resources for reading, writing, and executing through an LwM2M server in a very lightweight environment.
+It is designed to expose various resources for reading, writing, and executing through an LwM2M server in a lightweight environment.

 The LwM2M carrier library is needed for certification in certain operator networks.
 The LwM2M carrier sample shows how to integrate the LwM2M carrier library.